someodd/someodd.github.io/showcase/_posts/2024-04-01-irc-server.md

 * I'm not really doing much of any administration, there's no other operators
 * Server isn't really fully set up (like services, permissions)
 * Web UI (KiwiIRC) seems to be broken
+* no real email system. this may mean you can't recover your account/nickname if you forget your password or the like

 ## Feedback